VIDEOS

 Grandes proyectos hechos realidad.

-The Kamëntsas and Ingas highly value Mother Earth as the source of life and sustenance.
-They have a deep connection with the land, which enables them to preserve their cultural heritage and achieve sustainability.
-Through collective work, they support each other and ensure the continuation of their traditions.
-Land ownership is crucial for their agricultural practices, vital for their survival.
+The Kamëntsas and Ingas peoples deeply revere Mother Earth as the source of life and sustenance.
+Their strong connection to the land enables them to preserve cultural heritage, maintain environmental balance, and sustain their communities.
+Through collective work, they support one another, ensuring the continuation of their traditions and ways of life.
+Land ownership is central to their agricultural practices and essential to their long-term survival.

-Through the IRACA® program, these communities receive support for food security projects and promoting productive practices, empowering indigenous and Afro-Colombian households, and ethnic groups in their own development.
+Through the IRACA® program, these communities receive targeted support for food security and productive practices, empowering Indigenous and Afro-Colombian households to strengthen their own development and achieve greater self-sufficiency.

 Read More